Dflement/dfl_simlab_automation/README.md

   - docker_install
   - passbolt_prep
   - passbolt_start

+- Be sure to check all the variables, and change them if needed depeding on your network/user

 This play is responsible for deploying Passbolt on the designated Passbolt server.
 It installs Docker, prepares the system for Passbolt installation, and starts the Passbolt service.